shpml/fundamentals/02_chapter/05_exercise.md

 Follow me on twitter.
 Send me an email.*

 2 .
-Wrap the first line, "Hi, I'm awesome" in *h1 tags*.
+Wrap the first line, "Hi, I'm awesome" in `h1` tags.

 3 .
-Wrap the rest of your content with *paragraph tags*.
+Wrap the rest of your content with `p` tags.
 You'll want to use the paragraph tag on both the second and third line.
 HTML tags are reusable, so you can use as many of each kind as you need!

 4 .
 Wrap the text "Follow me" in an *anchor element* (with `<a>` and `</a>`).

 5 .
-The opening `<a>` tag needs a **h**yperlink **r**eference **a**ttribute, so it knows where to go when clicked.
+The opening `a` tag needs a **h**yperlink **r**eference **a**ttribute, so it knows where to go when clicked.
 Go ahead and link to your to your twitter (or other social media) page.

 > **NOTE** If you aren't on social media, link to any website you want!